Home

 Halt! - Attitude adjuster for aggressive dogs

-Always Wear a Helmet
+Wear Your Helmet

-I used to be one of those skaters who refused to wear a helmet.
-Then one day, during an outdoor practice, I took a nasty fall.
-Skating in a pace line, I tumbled head first under a parked car.
-Fortunately, my coach had insisted I wear a helmet.
-The impact split it open like a smashed watermelon.
-I hate to think what it would have done to my head if I hadn't been wearing a helmet.
+I used to be one of those skaters who wouldn't wear a helmet.
+Then one day, during an outdoor practice, I took a nasty fall, tumbling head first under a parked car.

-Look Out for Kids!
+Look Out for Kids

-Don't Trust Drivers!
+Don't Trust Drivers

 Drivers often underestimate the speed of inline skaters while overestimating our ability to stop.
 Other times, they just don't see us at all.
+(Maybe they're texting?)

 Keep this in mind when you're on any street and always have a plan for how you are going to react if a driver does the unexpected.
-(Remember: it's better to cut cartwheels through the grass than crash head-on into a moving or stationary object.)
+Remember: it's better to cut cartwheels through the grass than crash head-on into a moving or stationary object.

-They will sometimes chase and may even attack you.
+Dogs will sometimes chase and may even attack you.
 After numerous run-ins with dogs, I have found a solution: Halt! dog repellent.

 A favorite weapon of postal carriers, Halt! contains capsicum, an extract of chili peppers.
 Sprayed into a dog's face, it causes extreme, though temporary, discomfort.